Proudly Driven by Community

 Wildlife Manager

-Gary joined SJCA in April 2020 and was an SJCA board member for several years prior to that.
-Gary Skiba worked for the Colorado Division of Wildlife for 23 years.
+Gary Skiba joined SJCA in April 2020 and was an SJCA board member for several years prior to that.
+Gary worked for the Colorado Division of Wildlife for 24 years.
 Throughout his professional career, Gary focused on threatened and endangered species management and spearheaded the agency’s efforts on biodiversity conservation and ecosystem management.
-He has also worked for Great Old Broads for Wilderness and as an environmental consultant and monitoring conservation easements for La Plata Open Space Conservancy.
-Gary has a B.S. in wildlife management from the University of New Hampshire and a M.S. in wildlife biology from Colorado State University.
-He enjoys a wide range of outdoor activities and lives near Aztec, NM with his wife, Kate Pickford, and three dogs.
+He has also worked for Great Old Broads for Wilderness and as an environmental consultant and monitoring conservation easements for La Plata Open Space Conservancy, and as a dogcatcher..
+Gary has a B.S. in wildlife management from the University of New Hampshire and a M.S. in wildlife biology from Colorado State University, his master’s work focused on the bighorn sheep herd in Dinosaur National Monument.
+He enjoys a wide range of outdoor activities and lives east of Durango, with Raven, a black Labrador retriever that he claims is the best dog in the world.

 gary@sanjuancitizens.org